Jay Rhee, M.D.

 While in Annapolis, Dr. Rhee participated in numerous clinical trials including cooperative group and Johns Hopkins affiliated studies; he authored multiple articles and press publications and also served as the introductory speaker for Cancer Survivors' Day.

-He is an active participant in tumor boards including those for breast, lung and colorectal malignancies.
+He is an active participant in tumor boards and has a specialized interest in pancreatobiliary, gastrointestinal, breast and lung malignancies.

 Dr. Rhee is board certified in both Hematology and Medical Oncology, and is a member of the American Society of Clinical Oncology.
 He has previously served on the board of the Maryland/DC Society of Clinical Oncology.